-11. Tuticorin port, Tamil Nadu
+11. Tuticorin Port, Tamil Nadu – Built On Artificial Sea

 When it comes to the major seaports in India, Tuticorin port is one of them.
 It is an artificial deep-sea harbor and also one of the 12 major seaports in India.
 It follows as the second largest option in the state following the major Chennai port.
 It is also one of the largest container terminals when it comes to the ports in India.
 It does receive some of the most important international traffic and is a predominant weather port.
 Some parts of the port priorly used to be dedicated to maritime trade and pearl fishery.

 Location: 3b, World Trade Ave, Harbour Estate, Tuticorin Beach Road Salt Pans, Thoothukudi, Tamil Nadu 628004

 12. Paradip, Orissa – Famous In The East